Editor’s Note: This post was updated on July 25, 2018, for accuracy and comprehensiveness. It was originally published on December 15, 2016.

-Translation: Strength training is not only good for your muscles, it can help ease pain in your joints and keep your prevent bone loss.
+Strength training is not only good for your muscles, it can help ease the pain in your joints and keep your prevent bone loss.

 There’s a strong correlation between resistance training and stress reduction/anxiety.
 According to research, resistance training at a low-to-moderate intensity (<70% 1 repetition maximum)is best for reducing anxiety.

 Perhaps one of the biggest benefits of resistance training is that it can also help you feel better about yourself.
 According to one study, weight training is associated with “significant improvements in several dimensions of body image, health-related quality of life, and physical activity behaviors, satisfaction, and comfort.”